mrpranjal001/Video-editor-app/README.md

 - Trim and cut the video to the length you need.
 - Add film inspired filters and magic glitch effects
 - Change aspect ratios fit for all media such as 1:1, 16:9, etc.
-- Export video in high resolution and share it on Instagram, Facebook, TikTok
+- Export video in high resolution and share it on Instagram, Facebook, TikTok.